dustinpfister/blog_posts/_posts/js-document-title.md

 ### 1.1 - The source code examples in this post are on Github

 All the javaScript and html examples in this post can be found in my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-document-title) on Github.
+All of the source code examples for all my [other posts on vanilla javaScript](/categories/js/) should be found there also.

 ### 1.2 - document.title property a basic example